grumat/glossy-msp430/Hardware/BlackPill-BMP/README.md

 At the moment the debugger used is a Black Magic Probe (the normal ARM Cortex version), but one can use a J-Link or STLink.

-The chosen I/O pins to communicate with the MSP430 target board are 5V tolerant.
-This is not a must, but could help handle 3.6V voltages, which is a valid range for MSP430.
-Not a feature that we plan to use, but a possible consideration if requirements change in the future.

-# The Logic Analyzer

-The logic analyzer **LA2016** has 16 inputs, but we need just 6 inputs and a GND wire.
-All other cables are simply left unconnected.

-The USB cable connects the unit to the PC so the bundled software is able to capture the JTAG pulses.

-# The MSP430 Target Board

-On this repository you will find schematics and PCB for some MSP430 devices.

-In this picture a [MSP Proto Board](../Target_Proto_Boards/MSP_Proto/README.md) is connected using a standard MSP430 14-pin flat cable, and the pinout is compatible with other existing JTAG emulators, such as the TI MSP-FET.

-The particular device used in this case, is the **MSP430F2417** and the target board uses the 3.3V power supply provided by the BlackPill board.